 On May 1, 2020, Lineage entered into the Sales Agreement, pursuant to which Lineage may offer and sell, from time to time, through Cantor Fitzgerald, common shares of Lineage having an aggregate offering price of up to \$25,000,000.
 Lineage is not obligated to sell any shares under the Sales Agreement.
 Subject to the terms and conditions of the Sales Agreement, Cantor Fitzgerald will use commercially reasonable efforts, consistent with its normal trading and sales practices, applicable state and federal law, rules and regulations, and the rules of the NYSE American, to sell the shares from time to time based upon Lineage's instructions, including any price, time or size limits specified by Lineage.
 Under the Sales Agreement, Cantor Fitzgerald may sell the shares by any method deemed to be an "at-the-market" offering as defined in Rule 415(a)(4) under the Securities Act of 1933, as amended, or by any other method permitted by law, including in privately negotiated transactions.
 Cantor Fitzgerald's obligations to sell the shares under the Sales Agreement are subject to satisfaction of certain conditions, including the continued effectiveness of Lineage's Registration Statement on Form S-3 (File No. 333-237975), which was filed with the Commission on May 1, 2020 and was declared effective on May 8, 2020.
 The Sales Agreement replaced the previous sales agreement with Cantor that had been entered into in April 2017.
-As of September 30, 2020, no sales had been made under the Sales Agreement.
+As of March 31, 2021, Lineage had issued 11,035,444 common shares at a weighted average price per share of \$2.27 for gross proceeds of \$25.0 million under the Sales Agreement.
+On March 5, 2021, Lineage filed a prospectus supplement with the SEC in connection with the offer and sale of an additional \$25.0 million of common shares under the Sales Agreement increasing the total offering to \$50.0 million.
+No sales of the additional \$25.0 million shares have been conducted as of May 7, 2021.